-LTS release Feature release Release frequency Frequency : Typically, every 2 years Frequency: Typically, every 2 months Scope: Includes the latest features, Scope : Includes new features, resolved issues and security updates resolved issues, and other updates, such as security patches for the OS Versioning: First digit identifies the Versioning : First digit identifies the LTS and the second digit is a 0 (for example, 6.0, 7.0, and so on) LTS and the second digit is a number identifying the feature release (for example, 6.1, 6.2, and so on)
+LTS release Feature release Release frequency Frequency : Typically, every 2 years Frequency: Typically, every 2 months Scope : Includes the latest features, Scope : Includes new features, resolved issues and security updates resolved issues, and other updates, such as security patches for the OS Versioning: First digit identifies the Versioning : First digit identifies the LTS and the second digit is a 0 (for example, 6.0, 7.0, and so LTS and the second digit is a number identifying the feature release (for example, 6.1, 6.2, and so on)

-Maintenance release Frequency :Typically, every 2 months during full support Frequency :Only for highly critical issues Scope : Includes critical resolved issues Scope : Includes highly critical resolved issue Versioning : Third digit designates the LTS maintenance release (for example, 6.0.1) Versioning : Third digit designates the feature maintenance release (for example, 6.1.1) Support Typically 3 years after the original publication date or until the next LTS is published (whichever date is later) Typically 6 months after the original publication date or until the next feature or LTS release is published (whichever date is later)
+on)

+Maintenance release

+Frequency: Typically, every 2 months during full support

+Scope: Includes important resolved issues and security updates

+Versioning: Third digit designates the LTS maintenance release (for example, 6.0.1)

+Frequency: Only for highly critical issues

+Scope: Includes highly critical resolved issues

+Versioning: Third digit designates the feature maintenance release (for example, 6.1.1)

+Support

+For more information on the product support, see Product Support - One Identity Safeguard for Privileged Sessions.

-For a full description of long-term-supported and feature releases, open the SPS product page on the Support Portal and navigate to Self Service Tools > Product Support > Product Life Cycle & Policies > Product Support Policies > Software Product Support Lifecycle Policy.
+For a full description of long-term-supported and feature releases, see Product Life Cycle & Policies - One Identity Safeguard for Privileged Sessions.